JanjyTapYT/janjytapyt.me/README.md

 ## Credits to clqu
-This site is originaly made by [clqu](https://github.com/clqu) and the original repo can get found here: [Original Repo](https://github.com/clqu/clqu.live) dont forget to give credit to clqu if you use this site!
+This site is originaly designed by [clqu](https://github.com/clqu) and the original repo can get found here: [Original Repo](https://github.com/clqu/clqu.live) dont forget to give credit to clqu if you use this site!

 ## ⭐ Star